-Report of the Bereavement Services Manager and Registrar
+Report of the Bereavement Services Manager and Registrar.

-(i) That the current performance of the crematorium be noted;
+(i) That the report be noted;

 (ii) That the current position with regards to electric generation be noted and funding for ventilation works be agreed;

 (iii) That the content of the Service Asset Management Plan attached at Appendix 5 be agreed and factored into budget planning for 2023/24 and beyond.